What is drug abuse?

-Drug dependence describes the state when an individual is dependent upon the drug for normal physiological functioning.
-(Also see Facts on Drugs.)
+Drug dependence describes the state when an individual is dependent upon the drug for normal physiological functions.

 What is the DDB’s role in the national campaign against drug abuse?

 The DDB is the policy-making and strategy-formulating body in the planning and formulation of policies and programs on drug prevention and control of the Philippine government.
-As such, the DDB creates policies and strategize the implementation of the Comprehensive Dangerous Act of 2002 (R.A.
+As such, the DDB creates policies and strategizes the implementation of the Comprehensive Dangerous Act of 2002 (R.A.
 9165).
 The DDB likewise initiates programs geared towards preventive education, alternative development, public awareness and international cooperation.
-(Also see About DDB.)

 What are the most commonly used substances in the Philippines?

-DDB’s 2008 National Household Survey results have cited (1) methamphetamine hydrochloride, (2) cannabis sativa or marijuana and (3) inhalants to be the most commonly abused substances in the country.
-(Also see Facts on Drugs.)
+DDB’s 2019 National Household Survey results have cited (1) cannabis sativa, and (2) methamphetamine hydrochloride to be the most commonly abused substances in the country.

 How can I obtain Information, Education and Communication (IEC) materials on drug abuse prevention?

 The DDB produces several IEC materials for the general public.
-These collaterals, along with other publications of the Board, may be downloaded from this site (Also see Downloads) and distributed during trainings and events.
+These collaterals, along with other publications of the Board, may be downloaded from this site (click here) and distributed during training and events.

 How can I participate in or request for preventive education programs, such as trainings and seminars?

-The DDB, through its Preventive Education, Training and Information Division (PETID) welcomes requests for trainings, seminars, event launches as well as campaigns in schools, communities and other settings.
-(Also see Prevention.)
+The DDB, through its Preventive Education, Training and Information Division (PETID), welcomes requests for trainings, seminars, event launches as well as campaigns in schools, communities and other settings.

-Interested parties may contact us via this website and our social networking accounts, over the phone (telefax: +63-8929-6638), or by writing to the Executive Director to the following address:
+Interested parties may contact us via our contact form or by writing to the Executive Director: